tt-rss/tt-rss.github.io/docs/Installation-Guide.md

    complex ones.
 1. [Get the `docker-compose.yml` file](docs/Installation-Guide.md#docker-compose) and edit
    it to suit your needs.
-1. Run `docker-compose up` to run within the current shell.
-Add the `-d` option for detached so you can run it in the background: `docker-compose -d up`.
+1. Run `docker-compose up -d` to run within the current shell.
+Note that the `-d` will detach the docker containers so when you close your shell, docker will still run.
 1. [Optional] Run `lazydocker` so you can always see what is happening.
    1. [Lazydocker](https://github.com/jesseduffield/lazydocker) is a nice little terminal UI for both `docker` and `docker-compose`, written in Go with the `gocui` library.
-      This means that you can run it in an ssh session to see what your docker compose installation is doing — or not.
+      This means that you can run it in an SSH session to see what your Docker Compose installation is doing — or not.
-1. [Optional] Run lots of docker commands so you see what is happening.
+1. [Optional] Run lots of Docker commands so you see what is happening.
 [Check the docker documentation](https://docs.docker.com/manuals/).

 ### .env